Keep Fruits and Vegetables Fresher Longer

 It happens to all of us — you buy fresh produce and stick it in the refrigerator only to find it a few weeks later looking shriveled and rotten.

-To avoid throwing it out, it’s important to know where to store fruits and vegetables and also which foods to keep separate from each other.
+To avoid throwing it out, it’s important to know where to store fruits and vegetables and which foods to keep separate from one another.
 Some fruits give off ethylene gas, which can make other produce ripen and rot faster.

 These storage tips will help keep your fruit and vegetable purchases fresher longer so you get your money’s worth.

-General Storage Tips – Some produce can be stored in the refrigerator at 40° F or below or on the counter.
+General storage tips — Some produce can be stored in the refrigerator at 40 degrees Fahrenheit or below or on the counter.
 Refrigerate all produce that is purchased pre-cut or peeled.

 FRUIT

-• Apples - Apples are ethylene gas producers so store away from other produce.
+• Apples — Apples produce ethylene gas, so store them away from other produce.
 They can be stored on the counter for up to a week or in the fridge for more than a week.

 • Bananas — Keep green bananas out of the refrigerator and let them ripen on the counter or a banana hanger.

-• Cherries & Grapes – Store in refrigerator, unwashed, in their packaged plastic containers or plastic bags until ready to wash and eat.
+• Cherries and grapes — Store in the refrigerator, unwashed, in their packaged plastic containers or plastic bags until ready to wash and eat.

 • Melons — Store cantaloupe and honeydew loose in the refrigerator, even before they’re cut.
 Watermelon can be kept in a dark, dry place away from other produce.
 Keep cut melon in the fridge.

-• Stone fruit – Keep nectarines, peaches and plums in a paper bag on the counter until they are ripe then move to the refrigerator where they’ll last a few more days.
+• Stone fruit — Keep nectarines, peaches and plums in a paper bag on the counter until they are ripe, then move them to the refrigerator where they’ll last a few more days.

-• Tomatoes – Always store at room temperature as the refrigerator will make them rot quickly.
-Keep loose in a bowl away from sun or heat (like the stove.)
+• Tomatoes — Store at room temperature and they can last for one to two weeks.
+Keep loose in a bowl away from the sun.

 VEGETABLES

-• Broccoli & Cauliflower – Broccoli and cauliflower are best kept in separate refrigerator drawers away from other produce.
+• Broccoli and cauliflower — Broccoli and cauliflower are ethylene-sensitive and are best kept in separate refrigerator drawers or a sealed container away from other ethylene-producing produce.

 • Corn — Store in the refrigerator inside their husks.

-• Green beans – Store in the refrigerator.
+• Green beans — Store in the refrigerator, unwashed in a breathable bag.

-• Leafy green vegetables – Greens like lettuce, collards, chard, kale, and spinach should be stored in the refrigerator.
+• Leafy green vegetables — Greens such as lettuce, collards, chard, kale and spinach should be stored loosely in the refrigerator.

-• Onion family – Store garlic and onions in a cool, dark and dry space but separate from other foods because of their strong odors.
+• Onion family — Store garlic and onions in a cool, dark and dry space but separate from ethylene producers such as potatoes.

 • Mushrooms — Keep unwashed in the refrigerator.
 Moisture makes them slimy.

-• Root vegetables – Store carrots, beets, and radishes in the refrigerator.
-Store potatoes, sweet potatoes and winter squashes in a cool, dark and dry place like a pantry or cellar.
+• Root vegetables – Store carrots, beets and radishes in the refrigerator.
+Store potatoes, sweet potatoes and winter squashes in a cool, dark and dry place such as a pantry or cellar.

 Lipton